owgit/ai-music-mix-analyzer/.github/README.md

 - **Comprehensive Audio Analysis**: Deep frequency analysis, stereo field evaluation, dynamic range assessment
 - **Interactive Visualizations**: Spectrograms, waveforms, frequency response and stereo correlation displays
 - **Instant Feedback**: Real-time analysis with detailed reports about your mix quality
-- **AI-Powered Recommendations**: Get intelligent suggestions to improve your mixes (with OpenAI integration)
+- **AI-Powered Recommendations**: Get intelligent suggestions to improve your mixes (with OpenAI or alternative AI providers)
 - **Production-Ready**: Security hardened, Docker support, and professional-grade analysis
+- **User Guides**: Detailed instructions and explanations for getting the most out of your analysis
+- **About Page**: Comprehensive information about the tool, its methodology, and technology

 ## 🖼️ Screenshots